Gwendal-Beaumont/Gwendal-Beaumont.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Gwendal is a first-year Ph.D. student at IMT Atlantique, advised by [Prof. Antoine Beugnard](https://www.imt-atlantique.fr/fr/personne/antoine-beugnard).
-His research interests lie in the fields of Digital Twins and DevOps.
-His contributions focus on automating the making and the management of Digital Twins.
+Hello all! 👋

-Gwendal received his General Engineering degree (specialized in Software Engineering) from IMT Mines Alès in 2023.
-Before that, he published three co-authored papers in Simulation under the supervision of [Dr. Philippe J. Giabbanelli](https://scholar.google.ca/citations?user=7YilOHoAAAAJ&hl=en).
+I am a first-year Ph.D. student at IMT Atlantique, advised by [Prof. Antoine Beugnard](https://www.imt-atlantique.fr/fr/personne/antoine-beugnard), [Asst.
+Prof. Sylvain Vauttier](https://sylvainvauttier.wp.imt.fr/), [Dr. Salvador Martinez](https://www.imt-atlantique.fr/fr/personne/salvador-martinez) and [Prof. Christelle Urtado](https://cv.hal.science/christelleurtado).
+My **research interests** lie in **Digital Twins** and **DevOps**.
+My contributions will focus on automating the making and the management processes of Digital Twins.

-Feel free to send me an email.
+I obtained a **General Engineering degree** (with a speciality in Software Engineering) from IMT Mines Alès in 2023.
+Before that, I published three co-authored papers in the fields of **Agent-based modeling** and **Machine Learning** under the supervision of [Assoc.
+Prof. Philippe J. Giabbanelli](https://scholar.google.ca/citations?user=7YilOHoAAAAJ&hl=en).